-- 40% of all styrofoam produced is use for food storage.
+- 40% of all styrofoam produced is used for food storage.

-- Styrofoam sitting in landfills releases methane gases – that have over 20 times the ozone destroying potency as CO2.
+- Styrofoam that sits in landfills releases methane gases that have over 20 times the ozone-destroying potency as CO2 emissions.

 - Styrofoam breaks down into smaller particles that marine animals can easily mistake for food.